-In the high tide and low tide chart, we can see that the first low tide will be at 6:07 am and the next low tide at 6:24 pm.
-The only high tide of the day will be at 12:17 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 3:18 am and the next low tide at 3:49 pm.
+The first high tide was at 9:28 am and the next high tide will be at 9:57 pm.

-The lunar phase is a Waning Gibbous.
-Today we will have 15 hours and 13 minutes of sun.
-The solar transit will be at 12:26 pm and the length of time the moon will be visible will be 8 hours and 31 minutes.
+The lunar phase is a Waning Crescent.
+Today we had 10 hours and 7 minutes of sun.
+The solar transit was at 11:43 am and the length of time the moon will be visible will be 10 hours and 17 minutes.

-The tidal coefficient today is 99.
+The tidal coefficient today is 92.
 With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient drops to 97 to end the day with a tidal coefficient of 95.
-The tide heights today are -2.0 ft, 14.4 ft and -0.7 ft.
-We can compare these levels with the maximum high tide recorded in the tide tables for Cutler Naval Base which is of 16.1 ft and a minimum height of -2.3 ft.
+At noon the tidal coefficient increases to 97 to end the day with a tidal coefficient of 100.
+The tide heights today are 0.7 ft, 14.1 ft, -0.7 ft and 13.5 ft.
+We can compare these levels with the maximum high tide recorded in the tide tables for Cutler Naval Base which is of 16.1 ft and a minimum height of -2.6 ft.

-The solunar fishing calendar in Cutler Naval Base tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Cutler Naval Base tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are: